 To read the blog post related to this story you may go here: Why I Write Series – The Last E in I.M.M.E.R.S.E.
 M.E.

-This is a fictional sad story of one rider, one horse, and one lonely canyon trail.
-There are grains of truth here but the truth is not tragedy.
+This is a fictional story of one rider, one horse, and one lonely canyon trail.
 A hankie at hand is recommended.
-Thank you for visiting and comments are welcome ;-).
+Thank you for visiting.

 Standing on the Precipice Bonnie McKeegan September 2017 (891 words)